bootboxjs/bootbox/README.md

 some functionality from the 3.x series as of yet; this will be addressed in the form of new minor releases.
 Please feel free to add feedback and requests.

-There is no new major (e.g. 5.x) release on the roadmap at present.
+There is a [partial roadmap](https://github.com/makeusabrew/bootbox/issues/545) for the next major release (5.x).
+Subject to change at any time.
+The primary goal will be Bootstrap 4 compatibility, which is still a moving target at the moment.

 ### Latest Release: 4.4.0